vyperlang/vyper/docs/compiler-exceptions.rst

     Raises when an array index is out of bounds.

+.. py:exception:: IteratorException

+   Raises when an iterator is constructed or used incorrectly.

-.. py:exception:: ConstancyViolation
+.. py:exception:: StateAccessViolation

-    Raises when attempting to perform a modifying action within a constant or view-only context.
-For example, writing to storage in a ``@view`` function or modifying a constant variable.
+    Raises when attempting to perform a modifying action within view-only or stateless context.
+For example, writing to storage in a ``@view`` function, reading from storage in a ``@pure`` function.

+.. py:exception:: ImmutableViolation

+    Raises when attempting to perform a change a variable, constant or definition that cannot be changed.
+For example, trying to update a constant, or trying to assign to a function definition.

 .. py:exception:: EventDeclarationException